MicroEJ/docs/ApplicationDeveloperGuide/dependencyDiscoverer.rst

 ============

 	This tool is available at https://github.com/MicroEJ/Tool-ApiDependencyDiscoverer.
 A JAR and Windows executable version can be downloaded from the release page.
-	It is also possible to clone the project, open it into MicroEJ's SDK and use it from sources.
+	It is also possible to clone and import the project in the SDK and use it from sources.

 Use